Brainiac IP Solutions Announces Successful Conclusion of the Innovation and IP Leadership Summit 2025 - www.lokmattimes.com

 Brainiac IP Solutions Announces Successful Conclusion of the Innovation and IP Leadership Summit 2025

-PNN Pune (Maharashtra) [India], December 29: The highly anticipated Innovation and IP Leadership Summit 2025 was successfully held at ...
+Innovation and IP Leadership Summit 2025 Pune (Maharashtra) [India], December 29: The highly anticipated Innovation and IP Leadership Summit ...

 Pune (Maharashtra) [India], December 29: The highly anticipated Innovation and IP Leadership Summit 2025 was successfully held at the Radisson Blu, Pune on December 12, 2025.
 The summit brought together thought leaders, industry & IP experts, innovators and experts from Academics from across India to discuss the latest trends and developments in innovation management and intellectual property (IP) strategies.